-We were pleased to welcome Casey Dué of University of Houston for a CHS Online Open House discussion about multiformity of the Iliad with special focus on Iliad 20.
+We were pleased to welcome Casey Dué of University of Houston for an Open House discussion about multiformity of the Iliad with special focus on Iliad 20.
 It took place on Thursday, May 3, at 11:00 a.m.
 EDT, and was recorded.
 In preparation, you might like to read:

-You can view the event on the CHS YouTube channel or in the frame below:
+You can view the event on our YouTube channel or in the frame below:

 Casey Dué is Professor of Classical Studies at the University of Houston.
 She holds a B.A. in Classics from Brown University, and an M.A. and Ph.D in Classical Philology from Harvard University.
 Her teaching and research interests include ancient Greek oral traditions, Homeric poetry, Greek tragedy, and textual criticism.